boldare/xsolve-associate/README.md

 Collecting associated objects and values
 ----------------------------------------

-First functionality provided with this bundle allows to retrieve all objects that can be reached via specified associations starting from some base objects.
+First functionality provided by this library it to allow to retrieve all objects that can be reached via specified associations starting from some base objects.

 Let's assume we have following classes defined: